-According to Foster Georgia, Resource Parents are a hybrid of a foster and adoptive parent.
-Resource Parents serve as a temporary foster care family but are willing to adopt the child in their care if and when they should become available for adoption.
+According to Foster Georgia, Resource Parents are a hybrid of foster and adoptive parent.
+Resoparentsarents serve as a temporary foster care family but are willing to adopt the child in their care if and when they should become available for adoption.
 These parents must follow two permanency plans.
 First, they must follow through with the Partnership Parenting program which serves to reunify the biological family.
 They must concurrently build a permanency placement plan as adoptive parents should the child not be able to return to her birth parents’ custody.

-Adoption.com offers a photolisting of children currently available for adoption in the state of Georgia.
+Adoption.com offers a photo listing of children currently available for adoption in the state of Georgia.
 There are several pages of children to “meet.”
 Here, you can find photos and short bios of boys and girls who are looking for their forever families.
 Their smiling faces are sure to leave you smiling as well.
 Perhaps the next member of your family is waiting on these pages.

 Foster Parent Georgia: Where Can I Obtain More Information?

 Informational webinars are held on Tuesdays and Saturdays from 10:00 am-12:00 pm.
-To register for these webinars or for general inquiries, fill out an inquiry form on their website.
+To register for these webinars or general inquiries, fill out an inquiry form on their website.
 A representative will contact you within three days with a registration link.
 You may also sign up for the Foster Georgia email newsletter by clicking here.

 It’s important to have a strong support group when deciding to foster or adopt.
 You can find these in your state or local community.
 Check with the agency you plan to work with to see if they offer group meetings.
-There are plenty of online groups that may provide you with support as well.
+There are plenty of online groups that may support you as well.
 Adoption.com offers several forums to help you connect with others who can relate to your situation.
 In these forums, you can communicate with others who are navigating the foster care system.
 You can ask questions, read about the experiences of others, and find helpful advice.